MorganTheTechEthusiast/annita-website/CONTEXT.md

 - **Landing Page:**

-  - Serves as the primary entry point, showcasing Annita’s unique value proposition and key features.
+  - Serves as the primary entry point, showcasing Annita's unique value proposition and key features.
   - Includes intuitive navigation to secondary pages (e.g., Marketplace, Community Hub, Thrive Toolkit, About Us).

+- **Additional Pages for Navigation:**

+  - **Marketplace:** A dedicated page for users to explore and purchase unique African products.
+  - **Community Hub:** A space for users to connect, share stories, and build communities.
+  - **Thrive Toolkit:** A resource center offering tools and guides for personal and business growth.
+  - **About Us:** A page detailing Annita's mission, vision, and the team behind the platform.
+  - **Contact Us:** A page for users to reach out with inquiries, feedback, or support.
+  - **Blog:** A section for articles, updates, and stories related to African culture, products, and the digital landscape.
+  - **FAQ:** A page addressing common questions and concerns from users.

 - **Responsive Design:**